antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 <br>
 <br>

 You're now on the R2 main page.
 This web based molecular biology data analysis platform contains a wealth of data and methods to analyze these.
 Step by step researchers are guided through a web of data analysis possibilities.
-The portal of R2 shows this principle; step through each of the fields to your develop your analysis of choice.
+The portal of R2 shows this principle; step through each of the fields to develop your analysis of choice.
 In this case we're first going to see if and how the mRNA expression of several genes changes through a single dataset.
 The proper dataset described above has been selected already.

 ---------
   ![](_static/images/R2d2_logo.png)**Can you think of a gene that might mark differences between these tumor models?**